derRiesenOtter/bachelor/docs/thesis/introduction.typ

 surrogate model for low complexity protein sequences.
 The model itself is based on combinatorics on words, particular sturmian words and their generalizations.
-It was able to show that low complexity protein sequences have similar properties to homopolymers with equivalent parameters, shown by their radius of gyration.
+It was able to show that low complexity protein sequences have similar properties to homopolymers with equivalent parameters.
+For example the radius of gyration.
 Changes to the radius of gyration are strongly correlated to changes in the @llps propensity of a protein. @noauthor_files_2024

 The block decomposition algorithm itself uses word balance as a measure of homogeneity.
-It finds the longest segments of the sequence, that have a word balance below the threshold.
+It finds the longest segments of the sequence, that have a word balance below a certain threshold.
 As the algorithm originates from the field of polymer physics these segments are called blocks.
 A word $w$ is $q$-balanced if, for any two equal-length substrings $u$ and $v$ within $w$, the count of each character differs by no more than $q$.
 Once the largest homogeneous block is identified, the algorithm recursively searches for the largest blocks to the left and right of it.
 Segments shorter than a predefined length threshold are discarded.
-Before applying the block decomposition algorithm a mapping is applied to be less sensitive to mutations. @noauthor_files_2024
+Before applying the block decomposition algorithm, a mapping is applied to be less sensitive to mutations. @noauthor_files_2024

 #pagebreak()